PARTICLEACCELERATING/PARTICLEACCELERATING/README.md

 	➳ Busy : most likely im doing schoolwork/research, may be exhausted / have a low social battery (best way to tell is if i respond slowly to multiple interactions & like we're having a convo and i'm taking a while/not using caps/ not coming off as ecstatic / excited !)
-	➳ Online : Free 2 int, i'm most likely busy doing something in game like making ponies or @ docks game !! i may also be offtab but am checking ponytown like every 1-3 minutes !
+	➳ Online : Free 2 int, i'm most likely doing something but am in game like making ponies or @ docks game, or i am offtab / doing something on another device but can see ponytown or i am checking ponytown very often !! be offtab but am checking ponytown like every 1-3 minutes !

   	w2i is encouraged , i might miss your message otherwise !!! also, i have a bad habit of closing my ponytown tab